zainulNatha/airline-fleet-deployment-optimisation-project/scripts/silver/README.md

 ---

-### `SUBSTRING()`
+## `SUBSTRING()`

-Extracts part of a string beginning at a specified position.
+Extracts text beginning from a specified position.

-It is used to retrieve the maximum seat value after the hyphen.
+It is used to obtain the second value from a seat range.

 ```text
 167-203